OIT Helpdesk staff

 • Overall planning for information technology that will best serve the entire University community, and the establishment and implementation of policies and standards to facilitate its use, should be principal responsibilities of a central information technology administration.
 Additional central responsibilities should include the operation and maintenance of the network and its associated systems, backup for on-site technical support, and primary support for applications of University-wide importance.

-• The university should support the increasing prevalence of IT-mediated instruction through both central facilities and specialized sites in individual colleges.
-Technology for the classroom, whether the most advanced or at lower levels such as overhead projectors, should be adequately configured and maintained, with close coordination among the units involved.
+• The University should support the increasing prevalence of IT-mediated instruction through both central facilities and specialized sites in individual colleges.
+Technology for the classroom, at every level, should be adequately configured and maintained, with close coordination among the units involved.
 Assistance with the use of such technology should be available when needed.
 Physical facilities should be planned with information technology in mind.

-• The University's administrative data systems should be consistent, coherent, current, and easily accessible to those who must use them to conduct and manage the university's educational enterprise.
-The units responsible for the design of data system components must assure compatibility with the full spectrum of administrative needs.
+• The University's administrative data systems should be consistent, coherent, current, and easily accessible to those who must use them to conduct and manage the University's educational enterprise.
+The units responsible for the design of data system components must ensure compatibility with the full spectrum of administrative needs.
 Appropriate levels of on-site support should be accessible to administrative data systems users.